 Agave lechuguilla

 Agave lechuguilla, commonly known as Lechuguilla or "Shindagger", is a small but incredibly fierce member of the Agave family.
 It is an "indicator species" for the Chihuahuan Desert, meaning that where you find this plant, you are officially in the desert.
 The "Shindagger" earns its name due to spines.
-The spines on the plant are sharp enough to pierce through leather boots and even tires.
-Because it stays low to the ground and spreads into patches, it can be a significant hazard for pets and people if planted near paths or play areas.
+It grows in rosettes of narrow, stiff, yellowish-green leaves that reach about 12–18 inches tall.
+The leaves are tipped with spines that are sharp enough to pierce through leather boots and even tires.
+Historically, the leaves have been harvested for Ixtle, a strong natural fiber used to make ropes, rugs, and heavy-duty brushes.
+The Lechuguilla is the ultimate "low-water" plant.
+It thrives in rocky, limestone-heavy soil where almost nothing else will grow.
+In a xeriscape setting, it provides a striking, desert look but should be placed away from paths or areas where people and pets frequently walk due to its dangerous tips.

 | Scientific Name |